AndreiApricopoai/AccountStore/README.md

 # AccountStore

-AccountStore - Password Manager is the ad-free password manager designed for your daily use.
+AccountStore - Password Manager is the add-free password manager designed for your daily use.

 * You only need to remember one master password and the rest is handled by the app!